Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Make the perfect golden milk with our Ayurvedic recipe personalised by body type.
 Discover why this turmeric latte supports sleep, immunity, and digestion.

-Golden milk is a traditional Ayurvedic drink combining turmeric, warm milk, and spices.
-It is traditionally valued for supporting restful evenings and overall wellness.
+Golden milk is a traditional Ayurvedic drink.
+Turmeric, warm milk, spices.
+Traditionally valued for supporting restful evenings and overall wellness.
 Each body type benefits from different spice variations.
-Find Your Body Type to get your personalised golden milk recipe.
+Find your body type for your personalised recipe.

 The Ancient Origins of Golden Milk

 Golden milk, known in Ayurveda as Haldi Doodh, has been a staple of Indian households for centuries.
-Long before it became a trendy cafe drink, mothers and grandmothers prepared this golden elixir as a remedy for everything from sore throats to sleepless nights.
+Long before it became a trendy cafe drink, mothers and grandmothers were making this golden elixir for everything from sore throats to sleepless nights.

-The traditional version is simpler than many modern recipes -- just turmeric, warm milk, a pinch of black pepper, and perhaps a touch of sweetener.
-But within this simplicity lies profound Ayurvedic wisdom: the combination of fat-soluble turmeric with warm milk and pepper creates a bioavailable, easily absorbed tonic that nourishes the body on multiple levels.
+The traditional version is simpler than many modern recipes.
+Just turmeric, warm milk, a pinch of black pepper, maybe a touch of sweetener.
+Within that simplicity sits real Ayurvedic wisdom.
+Fat-soluble turmeric plus warm milk plus pepper creates a bioavailable, easily absorbed tonic that nourishes the body on multiple levels.

 The Core Golden Milk Recipe